mikepqr/mike.place/content/page/talks/talks.md

 +++

-Here are links to some of the talks I've given.
-These are are mostly about the technical and ethical challenges of machine learning.
+Here are links to decks/video for some of the talks I've given:

  - Summarizing Documents at PyGotham, NYC, 2016 ([slides](/talks/pygotham/#p1))
  - Intro to neural networks at AstroHackNY, Columbia University, 2016